siara-cc/Unishox2/README.md

 ![Promo video](demo/model.png?raw=true)

-The complete specification can be found in this article: [Unishox 2 - Guaranteed Configurable Compression for Short Strings using Entropy, Dictionary and Delta encoding techniques](Unishox_Article_2.pdf?raw=true).
+The complete specification can be found in this article: [A hybrid encoder for compressing Short Unicode Strings](Unishox_Article_2.pdf?raw=true).

 # Compiling